 Bio for media use

-The following short bio is prepared for media use and may be copied without formal request.
-Please see more at author bio, including photos.
+A short bio is available for media use and may be copied without formal request.
+Click here.

 Newspaper articles